btholt/complete-intro-to-containers/lessons/multi-stage-builds.md

 docker run -p 3000:3000 multi-node
 ```

 Still works!
-And our container size is down to a cool 39MB as compared to 56MB when we included npm, 86MB when we used `node:alpine` and 913MB when we used `node:latest`.
+And our container size is down to a cool 39MB as compared to 56MB when we included npm, 86MB when we used `node:12-alpine` and 913MB when we used `node:latest`.

 Pretty amazing, right?
 Honestly, how worth is it doing micro optimization like this?
 Not very.
 We had to do a decent amount to shave 40MB off the final size and now we're stuck maintaining it.
-I'd rather just start with `FROM node:alpine` and call it a day.
+I'd rather just start with `FROM node:12-alpine` and call it a day.
 We get all their wisdom for free and we're not stuck with a longer Dockerfile than we need.
 But it is definitely worth going from 913MB to 86MB!